javierpe/ArtGallery/README.md

  }
  ```

- To add new componente only follow this definition:
+ To add new component only follow this definition:
  ```json
  {
      "body": [